mvolkmann/blog/src/meteor.md

 Enter `cd todos`, start the server by entering `meteor`, and browse localhost:3000.
-The following page will be rendered.
+The following page will be rendered:

 ![cover](/blog/assets/meteor-default-page.png)